At a glance:

 While we don’t know every character appearing, we do have a vague inkling of just some of the aesthetic of the show: in early February 2022, Amazon released the first character posters for the series, teasing 23 different characters of various races—including a teasing glimpse of the Dark Lord Sauron.
 (Read more: Give Lord of the Rings: The Rings of Power’s Character Posters a Hand)

 The show will stream exclusively on Amazon’s Prime Video platform, which will require a subscription.
+There is also an appendices available.

 You can find our episode recaps below: